netsi1964/observationer-fra-virkeligheden-a4157/src/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---

-In the late 20th-century there has been a proliferation of official and unofficial long distance routes, which mean that hikers now are more likely to refer to using a long distance way (Britain), trail (USA), The Grande Randonnée (France), etc., than setting out on a walking tour.
-Early examples of long distance paths, include the Appalachian Trail in the USA and the Pennine Way in Britain.
-Pilgrimage routes are now treated, by some walkers, as long distance routes, and the route taken by the British National Trail the North Downs Way closely follows that of the Pilgrims' Way to Canterbury.
-Hiking times can be estimated by Naismith's rule or Tobler's hiking function.

 ## Equipment

 The equipment required for hiking depends on the length of the hike, but day hikers generally carry at least water, food, a map, and rain-proof gear.
 Hikers usually wear sturdy hiking boots for mountain walking and backpacking, as protection from the rough terrain, as well as providing increased stability.
 The Mountaineers club recommends a list of "Ten Essentials" equipment for hiking, including a compass, sunglasses, sunscreen, a flashlight, a first aid kit, a fire starter, and a knife.
 Other groups recommend items such as hat, gloves, insect repellent, and an emergency blanket.
 A GPS navigation device can also be helpful and route cards may be used as a guide.